boydx/geosalad/PITCHME.md

 * Use Rule-based symbology with SQL
 * Simple statements like `"highway" = 'motorway'`
 * Change symbols based on scale
-* Your first "slippy map!" in QGIS
+* Your first [slippy map!](https://tastyfreeze.github.io/hometown-map/lex-parks/tiles.html) in QGIS

 #HSLIDE
 ## Lab: Create base map for your recreation area